Carolyn N. Lerner: Claims court service

 On June 30, 2021, President Joe Biden announced his intent to nominate Lerner to serve as a judge of the United States Court of Federal Claims.
 On July 13, 2021, her nomination was sent to the Senate.
 President Biden nominated Lerner to the seat vacated by Judge Margaret M. Sweeney, who assumed senior status on October 23, 2020.
 A hearing on her nomination before the Senate Judiciary Committee was scheduled to take place on August 11, 2021, but was postponed.
 On October 6, 2021, a hearing on her nomination was held before the Senate Judiciary Committee.
 On October 28, 2021, her nomination was reported out of committee by a voice vote, with Senators Mike Lee, Josh Hawley, and Marsha Blackburn voting "nay" on record.
 On December 18, 2021, the Senate confirmed Lerner by a voice vote.
 She received her judicial commission on February 17, 2022.
+She took the oath of office on February 18, 2022.